The safety and well-being of our visitors, volunteers and staff is our highest priority during the COVID-19 pandemic.

 The safety and well-being of our visitors, volunteers and staff is our highest priority during the COVID-19 pandemic.

 The Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden is back for 2019!

-Lessons are available for classes of children from Early Years (minimum 4 years of age) to Year 7 and will be held on Tuesdays and Thursdays.
+Lessons are available for classes of children from Early Years (minimum 4 years of age) to Year 7 and will be held on Tuesdays, Wednesdays and Thursdays.

 The Kitchen Garden Learning Program is aligned to relevant curriculum (Early Years Learning Framework and Australian Curriculum).
 The program will be a hands-on, inquiry-based and sensory experience for all involved!